 Mary’s thoughts berate her and she’s sobbing with her knees held to her chest and her hand covering her mouth.
 She’s made it to the cliff and she wants to jump to alleviate the pain.
 Ember is down the hall, sleeping soundly.
 Mary hopes that she doesn’t wake and join her instead.

 There’s a bottle of red wine and a bottle of antidepressants beside her.
 Her hands tremble and her body shakes.
-She’s terrified of her thoughts, terrified that she’ll do something wrong and do more harm than good, terrified that she’ll harm the man that’s done everything wrong.
+She’s terrified of her thoughts, terrified that she’ll do something wrong and do more harm than good—terrified that she’ll harm the man that’s done everything wrong.

-Her fingers tremble as she pulls them from over her mouth and gently pulls the charger toward herself.
+Mary’s fingers tremble as she pulls them from her mouth and gently pulls the charger toward herself.
 The phone tumbles from the table and hits the carpeted floor with a dull thud.
 Mary wipes her eyes and holds her breath as she retrieves the device and unlocks the screen.
 She knows what’s coming, but she can’t help the fact that her heart is still attached to its source of misery.

 Alec: Won’t be home tonight, something’s come up at work.

-Mary exits the screen and is brought back to her text screen.
-She stops there and stares at Elliot’s contact until her eyes start to blur again.
-He told her to call him if she ever needed anything or wanted to talk, but she’d never taken up the offer.
+Mary exits the conversation and is brought back to her text screen.
+She stares at Elliot’s contact until her eyes start to blur again.
+He told her to call him if she ever needed anything or wanted to talk, but she’s never taken up the offer.